gbdev/rgbds/docs/CONTRIBUTING.md

 ## Contributing code

+Thank you!
+Code contributions are the most appreciated.
+You can find a description of the project's layout in [`ARCHITECTURE.md`](ARCHITECTURE.md).

 If you want to contribute with your own code, whether it is to fix a current issue or to add something that nobody had requested, you should first consider if your change is going to be small (and likely to be accepted as-is) or big